-Acute anxiety is generally diagnosed through its symptoms, which are often extremely physical in nature.
-If you haven't yet, take my free 7 minute anxiety test to learn what physical symptoms are related to different types of anxiety.
+Acute anxiety is diagnosed through its symptoms, which are often extremely physical.
+If you haven't yet, take my free 7-minute anxiety test to learn what physical symptoms are related to different types of anxiety.

 Don't let the name fool you.
 There is nothing mild about acute anxiety.
 Acute anxiety is moments of severe anxiety and panic that are so powerful it can feel like you are having a heart attack.
 Symptoms may include: